 A: Since the repeal of the law in 1984, there are no state requirements for subjects that must be taught.

-Q: What days and what hours are my children required to be in school?
+Q: What days and what hours are my children required to be in homeschool?

-Q: Do I have to have a high school or college diploma, or teacher certification?
+Q: Do I need a high school diploma, college diploma, or teacher certification to homeschool?

-Q: Do my children have to take standardized tests?
+Q: Do my homeschooled children have to take standardized tests?

-A: State law does not require standardized testing.
+A: No. State law does not require standardized testing.